suslabs/el-levert/README.md

 - add `(date) "message"` - Adds a reminder for the specified date.
 - list `user` - Lists all of your reminders.
 If `user` is specified, their reminders will be listed instead.
 - remove `(index)` - Removes reminder at the specified index in your list.
-- removeall - Removes all reminders.
+- remove_all - Removes all reminders.

 # Evaluation API
 ## 1. `eval` / pure js API